aseaboyer-intrax/stdclassjs/README.md

     * _All_ non-null/non-undefined properties on _all_ objects passed to extendProto will be added to the class constructor prototype.
     * Returns the constructor.
 * `mixin`
-    * Takes a constructor function argument.
+    * Takes a required constructor function argument.
-    * Attaches the `extend` and `extendProto` methods to the constructor which can then be used to extend the class.
+    * Attaches the `extend` and `extendProto` static methods which can then be used to extend the class.
     * Useful for adding StdClass inheritance to classes that cannot directly inherit from StdClass.
+    * Returns the constructor.

 The `extend` and `extendProto` static methods are also copied to child classes so that children can be re-extended in turn.